Nigrospora sphaerica: History

-N. sphaerica was first identified by E. W. Mason in 1927.
+The species was first described as Trichosporum sphaericum by Pier Andrea Saccardo in 1882, and was transferred to the genus Nigrospora by E. W. Mason in 1927.
 In 1913, S. F. Ashby and E. F. Shepherd isolated fungal cultures from banana plants and sugarcane, respectively, which were classified under the genus Nigrospora due to its morphology.
 Mason studied these cultures and noticed the persistent appearance of two distinct mean spore sizes.
 The persistence of the division in spore size led to the classification, by Mason, of the larger spore isolates as N. sphaerica, and the smaller isolates as N. oryzae.
 Since its classification in 1927, it has been under the class Sordariomycetes.

 Growth and morphology

-N. sphaerica colonies grow rapidly and appear hairy or woolly.
+Nigrospora sphaerica colonies grow rapidly and appear hairy or woolly.
 The conidiophores are short and clustered surfacing from mycelium.
-They appear translucent in colour and have an average range of 8-11μm in diameter.
+They appear translucent in colour and have an average range of 8–11 μm in diameter.
 The conidiophores are often straight stalks or slightly curved.
 Conidia grow from the tips of the translucent conidiophores.
 The conidia are brownish black, oblate spheroid, and single celled.
-On average they range from 16-18μm in diameter.
+On average they range from 16–18 μm in diameter.
 The initial white translucent looking colony of N. sphaerica turns brown/black due to mass sporulation of conidia from the conidiophores.
 In laboratories, N. sphaerica is grown on potato dextrose agar (PDA) at room temperature.

 Habitat and ecology

-N. sphaerica is commonly found in air, soil, various plants, and some cereal grains.
+Nigrospora sphaerica is commonly found in air, soil, various plants, and some cereal grains.
 It is rarely found in indoor environments.
 N. sphaerica has been identified in many areas around the world, however it is most prevalent in tropical and subtropical countries.

 A study shows N. sphaerica to be the most abundant airborne fungal species found in various urban sites in Singapore.
 Air samples were collected using an RCS microbial air sampler.
 Fungal spores trapped on the agar strips were developed and counted.
 They were then cultured into isolates allowing for identification by morphology.
 Results showed N. sphaerica with the highest spore counts at ground levels and low altitudes around 40m.

 During asexual reproduction N. sphaerica releases spores known as conidia.
 The conidia are ejected out forcefully at maximum horizontal distances of 6.7 cm, and 2 cm vertically.
 Discharge of spores occurs in all directions.
 The mechanism for projection relies on the conidiophore consisting of a flask-shaped support cell that bears the conidium.
 Liquid from the support cell squirts through the supporting cell projecting the spore outwards.
 This characteristic of forcible spore discharge is rarely seen in hyphomycetes.
 N. sphaerica requires moisture to release spores into the air, therefore accumulation begins around 2:00 a.m. with peak time of abundance occurring around 10:00 a.m.
 Spore count rapidly decreases after 10:00 a.m. and remains low throughout the day.